Our Camp

 In the midst of an enchanting acacia forest

-Nestled on the banks of the Ewaso Ngiro river, Elephant Watch Camp has six exquisitely-furnished tents that offer every comfort of home yet leave the lightest of footprints, respecting the wild.
+Nestled on the banks of the Ewaso Ngiro river, Elephant Watch Camp has six exquisitely-furnished tents that offer every comfort of home but leave the lightest of footprints, respecting the more-than-human world in every way.

-At dawn, pots of steaming hot coffee or spiced Swahili tea are brought to your room, while smalll creatures stir in the surrounding undergrowth.
+At dawn, as small creatures stir sleepily in the surrounding undergrowth, pots of steaming hot coffee or spiced Swahili tea are brought to your room.
 Breakfast and lunch are served by the river or as unforgettable picnics among elephants.

-In the evening, following cocktails by the fire, we delight in serving a unique fusion of Afro-Italo dishes for sumptuous dinners under the stars, enjoying only the freshest and most tasty, sun-kissed ingredients.
+In the evening, after cocktails by the fire, we delight in serving a unique fusion of Afro-Italo dishes - enhanced by the freshest, sun-kissed ingredients - for sumptuous dinners under the stars enjoyed with a special selection of wines.

 book a stay